For what we preach is not ourselves, but Jesus Christ as Lord, and ourselves as your servants for Jesus' sake.2 Corinthians 4:5

 The word "preach" is defined as proclaiming or making known the gospel or good news.
 Preach is said as "euaggelizo" in the ancient language and can also be translated as "proclaim."
 It is used dozens of times in Scripture to describe declaring the Word of God.

 My first sermon was preached when I was 18, to a handful of faithful people on a Wednesday night in my home church.
 I shared everything I knew in about 15 minutes.
 There was more perspiration than inspiration, but the people graciously listened and God used it.
 Since that Wednesday, I have had opportunities to preach thousands of times.
-Many of us in the Oregon Ministry Network are engaged in preaching week after week.
+Many of us in the Oregon Ministry Network is engaged in preaching week after week.
 How we preach is important.

 Here are three things I pray for when I preach.

 This is the kind of preaching this generation desires and needs.
-I challenge you to join me in praying, preparing and proclaiming God's Word with anointing, authority and authenticity.
+I challenge you to join me in praying, preparing and proclaiming God's Word with anointing, authority, and authenticity.
 What an honor to be a preacher of God's Word.
 Your best sermons for this generation are yet to be preached.

 The heart makes the preacher.
 Men of great hearts are great preachers...
 E.M.
 Bounds